aravind666/aravind666.github.io/_posts/management/2023-11-22-leading-for-competency.md

 To summarize, to successfully lead your followers, all you have to do is  understand their commitment and Competence, and reflect on your behavior based on that.
 That would help you get things done.

 > The most factful evidence of a leader who got things done is when
-> people say "We Did Overselves".
+> people say "We Did It Overselves".

 There are several tools for a leader such as